 History and Heritage in Alabama

-During 2015 and beyond there will be events throughout Alabama that commemorate the Civil Rights movement events with the launch of 50YearsForward.com.
-Come find the history of America on Alabama’s Civil War battlefields and in beautiful antebellum mansions of a long-gone era.
-Visit Montgomery where a young clergyman called Martin Luther King helped in the epic struggle for Civil Rights in 1955 and follow this fascinating history to Selma and Birmingham where events that shaped a nation took place.
-Alabama was also the birthplace of music greats including the great Hank Williams, justly revered around the world as the King of Country Music and ‘Father of the Blues’, W.C.
+Come to Alabama to find the history of America on Alabama’s Civil War battlefields, and in its beautiful antebellum mansions of a long-gone era.
+Visit Montgomery where a young clergyman called Martin Luther King helped in the epic struggle for Civil Rights in 1955, and follow this fascinating history to Selma and Birmingham where events that shaped a nation took place.
+Alabama was also the birthplace of music greats including the great Hank Williams, justly revered around the world as the King of Country Music, and also that of ‘Father of the Blues’, W.C.
 Handy.

 When coal, iron ore and limestone – the ingredients for making iron and steel – were found beneath its soil in the late 19th century, Birmingham quickly grew from a small farming town into the South’s foremost industrial centre.
 Money flowed and thousands came to get rich earning Birmingham the moniker of the “Magic City”.
 The city’s fortunes declined with the steel industry in the 1960s at a time when racial tensions were smouldering.
 President Barack Obama often refers to the voting rights marches in Alabama in speeches about how America has changed since the Civil Rights era, “What happened in Selma and Birmingham stirred the conscience of the nation”.
 Birmingham became a focal point of the Civil Rights struggle and today that story is told in vivid detail at the Civil Rights Institute, in sculptures at Kelly Ingram Park and at the 16th Street Baptist church, location of a racial bombing that killed four young girls.
 The Baptist Church may soon become one of the first World Heritage Sites in America linked to the struggle for Civil Rights.
 All three of these Civil Rights sites are located at the same intersection in downtown Birmingham.